Music of The X-Files: Early conception and series (1993–2002)

+Mark Snow got involved with The X-Files, since he was a good friend of executive producer R.W.
+Goodwin.
+At the start, Carter and the producers wanted Snow to focus on using synthesizers to craft heavily ambient soundscapes.
+This early emphasis on abstract arrangements bored Snow who instead wanted to take the show in a much more musical direction.

 When creating the music for The X-Files film, Snow had a couple of months to write and to produce the music while he also created the music for the television show.
 The first film marked the first time the music for the franchise was composed and recorded with help from an orchestra.
 According to Snow, the recording and writing process didn't change during the making of the film.
 The biggest difference was that he used MIDI files to save his musical scores and pieces, which would go to a copyist who would take it through one of their programs and eventually give it to the orchestrators.

 The sixth season episode "The Unnatural" marked the first time in the series that the show recorded the score with musicians rather than synthesizers.
 Slide guitar player Nick Kirgo and harmonica player Tommy Morgan assisted Snow with the score.

 For the seventh season episode "Closure", Mark Snow's music was not used, being replaced by Moby's "My Weakness".
 Carter never told Snow about this change.
 While Snow has been confirmed to be more positive to it than negative, saying it fit "perfect", and further stating, "Every once in a while, when Chris would pick out a pop song or whatever, he would always make really great choices and I thought that was a good one."